 Specific immunotherapy refers to allergy treatment with the specific allergens causing the allergic reaction.
 This form of treatment is recommended for patients with moderate to severe symptoms not well controlled with antihistamine and nasal steroids.
 This may be true especially if multiple pollen seasons are involved or allergens cannot be avoided (such as mold and dustmites).

 Initially weekly with low dose in the build up phase and eventually every 2-3 weeks in the maintenance phase.
-Treatment is for approximately 5 years.
+Allergy treatment is for approximately 5 years.
 Side effects include swelling and itching at the injection site and may cause anaphylaxis.

 Sublingual immunotherapy (SLIT)